 - Bolivia: Uyuni Salt Flats

 Two weeks of vacation can easily turn into an 18-day trip.
-In 18 days you can visit destinations in the 4 of the five countries we specialize in (Argentina, Chile, Perú, Brazil).
-This is a once in a lifetime experience, and a popular trip among honeymooners.
+In 18 days you can visit destinations in 4 of the five countries we specialize in (Argentina, Chile, Perú, Brazil).
+This is a once-in-a-lifetime experience and a popular trip among honeymooners.
 But it’s a great experience for any type of traveler.
 Plus, you can tailor to your needs any part of the itinerary.
 All our trips are 100% customizable.

-The attraction you will see in each country:
+The attractions you will see in each country:

 - Perú: Cuzco, Sacred Valley, Machu Picchu.